Missouri University of Science and Technology: Historic $300 million gift

-After the bombing of Pearl Harbor, MSM faced the repeated challenge of students seeking to immediately enlist to help the war effort as had occurred in 1917.
-The 1941–42 administration, including Curtis Laws Wilson, instead encouraged the student body to finish their training as that would make them more useful to the military.

 Campus

+Altman Hall

+Originally a dormitory building, Altman Hall now houses student and university organizations including the KMNR radio station, the Missouri Miner student newspaper, the Rollamo yearbook, the SPECTRUM campus organization in support of sexual orientations and gender identities, and a ResLife residential life downtown campus office.
+The building is named after William Altman, an alumnus killed in World War II.

 Bertelsmeyer Hall

-Bertlsmeyer Hall is located at the intersection of 11th street and State Street.
-The construction of Bertelsmeyer Hall broke ground in April 2013.
+Bertelsmeyer Hall is located at the intersection of 11th street and State Street.
 It was named after James E. Bertelsmeyer (BS ChemE 1966), who contributed $5 million towards its construction.
-The building was dedicated in October 2014 and is the current home of the Chemical and Biochemical Engineering Department.
+The building was dedicated in 2014 and is the current home of the Chemical and Biochemical Engineering Department.